StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_MATERIALIZED_VIEW.md

 - `force_external_table_query_rewrite`: Whether to enable query rewrite for external catalog-based materialized views.
 This property is supported from v3.2.
 Valid values:
   - `true`: Enable query rewrite for external catalog-based materialized views.
   - `false` (Default value): Disable query rewrite for external catalog-based materialized views.
+- `storage_volume`: The name of the storage volume you want to create the table with if you are using a shared-data cluster.
+This property is supported from v3.1 onwards.
+If this property is not specified, the default storage volume is used.
+Example: `"storage_volume" = "def_volume"`.

   Because strong data consistency is not guaranteed between base tables and external catalog-based materialized views, this feature is set to `false` by default.
 When this feature is enabled, the materialized view is used for query rewrite in accordance with the rule specified in `query_rewrite_consistency`.